illettante/tracker3/README.md

 ## New and possibly superfluous additions:
 * yellow outline to highlight focused gadget
 * red outline around pattern panel when focused
-* ~~additonal keys:
+* additonal keys:
-    * ~~spacebar: toggle playback
+    * spacebar: toggle playback
     * shift + spacebar: toggle ploopback (playback but it loops the current pettern instead of the whole sequence)
     * ctrl + semicolon: cycle through input gadgets in top section
     * ctrl + shift + semicolon: cycle backwards through input gadgets in top section
     * Ctrl + forward slash: focus pattern editor and select top of pattern
     * escape (while in edit mode): focus on the directory text field
     * _Ok so now i've learned that putting the vk events in switch statements when modifiers are pressed and NOT explicating what happens when you press them without modifiers, makes them not function without modifiers, so they don't type any more.
 Doy.
 Next version will just implement impulsetracker-style controls where every ████ing thing is done with the Fn keys.
+It's amazing what you can learn when you have no idea what you're doing and don't have time to actually open and use your toy after you've compiled and jarred it_

  * obnoxiously intrusive and unclear code commenting

 __~~Might one day~~ probably won't include:__
+* impulsetracker-style controls where every ████ing thing is done with the Fn keys
+    * Maybe after that i'll look at how mumart does transpose notes with the shift key to learn a bit more about how to keyboard input.
 * ~~ploop button to only play the current pattern instead of the whole sequence~~ done
 * more keyboard interaction so you can hit enter to trigger button gadgets?
 * ~~auditioning samples~~ actually nah, this isn't a daw, it's a desktop toy.
 You have better ways of auditioning samples on your OS.